mongodb/docs/source/reference/replica-status.rst

    This value does not appear for the member that returns the :js:func:`rs.status()` data.

-.. js:data:: members.optime
+.. status:: members.optime

    A document that contains information regarding the last operation from the operation log that this member has applied.

-   .. js:data:: members.optime.t
+   .. status:: members.optime.t

       A 64-bit timestamp of the last operation applied to this member of the replica set from the :term:`oplog`.

-   .. js:data:: members.optime.i
+   .. status:: members.optime.i

       An incremented field, which reflects the number of operations in since the last time stamp.
 This value only increases if there are more than one operation per second.

-.. js:data:: members.optimeDate
+.. status:: members.optimeDate

    An :term:`ISODate` formatted date string that reflects the last entry from the :term:`oplog` that this member applied.
-If this differs significantly from :js:data:`members.lastHeartbeat` this member is either experiencing "replication lag" *or* there have not been any new operations since the last update.
+If this differs significantly from :status:`members.lastHeartbeat` this member is either experiencing "replication lag" *or* there have not been any new operations since the last update.
 Compare ``members.optimeDate`` between all of the members of the set.

-.. js:data:: members.lastHeartbeat
+.. status:: members.lastHeartbeat

    The ``lastHeartbeat`` value provides an :term:`ISODate` formatted date of the last heartbeat received from this member.
-Compare this value to the value of the :js:data:`date` field to track latency between these members.
+Compare this value to the value of the :status:`date` field to track latency between these members.

    This value does not appear for the member that returns the :js:func:`rs.status()` data.

-.. js:data:: members.pingMS
+.. status:: members.pingMS

    The ``pingMS`` represents the number of milliseconds (ms) that a round-trip packet takes to travel between the remote member and the